 Committee chairperson says final draft will be tabled for endorsement on Wednesday.
 If no accord, bill would be put to vote

-The parliamentary Committee on Women, Children and Social Welfare has finalised the draft bill on eighth amendment to the Education Act-1972 which envisions the restructuring of school-level education and provide a golden handshake to thousands of temporary teachers.
+May 25, 2016-The parliamentary Committee on Women, Children and Social Welfare has finalised the draft bill on eighth amendment to the Education Act-1972 which envisions the restructuring of school-level education and provide a golden handshake to thousands of temporary teachers.

 The committee, after three months of discussion, finalised the draft that will be endorsed by the panel before tabling it in the full House.
 The eighth amendment process in the Act that started some six years ago to set the legal background for the implementation of School Sector Reform Programme (SSRP) has yet to be completed.
 The new Act envisions phasing out the Higher Secondary Education Board, incorporating Plus Two level in school education and ending the decades-long problem of temporary teachers.

 Ranju Jha, chairperson of the committee, said the final draft of the bill will be put in the panel for endorsement on Wednesday.
 If there is no consensus, the draft would be put to a vote.
 “We are committed to tabling the bill in the full House in the upcoming session that starts on Thursday,” said Jha.
 As conceptualised by the SSRP, the amendment aims at restructuring school level education at basic (grades one to eight) and secondary levels (grades nine to 12) from the existing primary (grades one to five), lower-secondary (grades six to eight), secondary (grades nine to 10) and higher secondary (grades 11 to 12) levels.
 The Higher Secondary Education Board will be replaced by the Central Examination Board, and SLC exams will go regional while central assessment will be held only in grade 8.